DimitriosDalaklidhs/ProductManagement/README.md

         ├── Company.java
         └── ProductManagement.java

-How to Run
+▶️ How to Run
-Running inside IntelliJ IDEA
+Running in IntelliJ IDEA

+Open the project in IntelliJ IDEA

+Navigate to:
+src/Project/ProductManagement.java

-Open the project in IntelliJ, navigate to: src/Project/ProductManagement.java and run the main method using the green run button.
+Run the main method using the green Run button

-Running with terminal
+Running in Terminal
 javac src/Project/*.java
 java -cp src Project.ProductManagement

  Sample Program Output
 === PRODUCT MANAGEMENT SYSTEM ===
 Type "exit" as company name to finish entering data.